Open Data Cube: Managing and Analyzing Satellite Time Series at Scale

 Quick Answer: The Open Data Cube (ODC) is an open-source framework for managing and analyzing gridded Earth observation data.
 It indexes satellite imagery (Landsat, Sentinel-2, etc.) into a spatiotemporal database, enabling efficient queries like 'give me all NDVI values for this polygon from 2015-2024.'
 The data remains as files (COGs on disk or cloud storage); ODC indexes metadata for fast lookup.
 Built on Python/xarray/PostgreSQL, ODC is deployed by several national agencies including Geoscience Australia (Digital Earth Australia), Swiss Data Cube, and Africa Regional Data Cube.
 Key advantage over GEE: you own the infrastructure and data, with full algorithmic flexibility.
 Key disadvantage: requires IT infrastructure setup and maintenance.

-National governments need satellite monitoring systems they control — systems where the data, the algorithms, and the infrastructure are under their authority, not dependent on a foreign company's goodwill.
-This is the governance rationale behind the Open Data Cube.
+The Open Data Cube (ODC) is an open-source framework that indexes satellite imagery into a queryable spatiotemporal database, so a decade of observations over any polygon is one Python call away.
+Its reason for existing is governance as much as convenience: national governments need satellite monitoring systems they control — systems where the data, the algorithms, and the infrastructure are under their authority, not dependent on a foreign company's goodwill.

 While Google Earth Engine democratized planetary-scale analysis for researchers, it doesn't solve the operational needs of government agencies that require guaranteed availability, full data sovereignty, and the ability to customize every aspect of their processing pipeline.
 The Open Data Cube provides an open-source alternative that agencies can deploy on their own infrastructure.